zzzprojects/LINQ-Async/README.md

 **[Learn more](https://github.com/zzzprojects/LINQ-AsyncExtensions/wiki/LINQ-AsyncTaskExtensions)**

-## LINQ Async Enumerable Extensions
+## LINQ Async Enumerable Task Extensions
 ##### Problem
 You want to use LINQ methods with enumerable task and order them by completion.